orzih/mkdocs-with-pdf/samples/mkdocs-material/docs/insiders.md

 ### Black Pearl

 [:octicons-fire-24: Funding goal: __$2,000__][6] ·
-:octicons-lock-24: Status: _pending_
+:octicons-lock-24: Status: _exclusive_

 New features and improvements for _user preferences_, including:

-- [ ] Support for user-toggleable themes
+- [x] Support for user-toggleable themes
 - [ ] Support for user-toggleable code-block styles (light/dark)
 - [ ] Display last searches when search is empty
 - [ ] ... more to come